top of page

 4 days ago

-EDITOR'S NOTE This post was written by Tini, a member of Slooh's Gravity Guild — a select group of student ambassadors from around the world who are passionate about astronomy and space exploration.
+EDITOR'S NOTE This post was written by Mia Leplat, a member of Slooh's Gravity Guild — a select group of student ambassadors from around the world who are passionate about astronomy and space exploration.
 Guild members use Slooh's robotic telescopes to observe, learn, and share their discoveries with the broader community.
-We're proud to feature their voices here on the blog, bringing fresh perspectives on what's happening in the night sky.
-Take it away, Tini!
-Written by Tini, Sp
+We're thrilled to share Mia's story.
+By Mia Leplat, Spring 2026 Gravity Guild Member When we think about astronomy, the first things we usually visualize

 What's New At Slooh